 Current status

-Certificate issued to

-Certificate issued by

-Certificate expiration date
+Certificate issued to Certificate issued by Certificate expiration date

-Current Status displays information for the current WLAN certificate, which has been imported into the AWK-3131.
-Nothing will be shown if a certificate is not available.
+Current status displays information for the current WLAN certificate, which has been imported into the AWK-4121.
+Nothing will be shown if no certificate is available.

-Certificate issued to: Shows the certificate user Certificate issued by: Shows the certificate issuer
+Certificate issued to: shows the certificate user

+Certificate issued by: shows the certificate issuer

-Certificate expiration date: Indicates when the certificate has expired
+Certificate expiration date: indicates when the certificate gets invalid

-You can import a new WLAN certificate in Import WLAN Certificate by following these steps, in order:
+You can import a new WLAN certificate in Import WLAN Certificate by following these steps in order:

-- Input the corresponding password (or key) in the Certificate private password field and then click Submit to set the password. - 2.
-The password will be displayed in the Certificate private password field.
-Click on the Browse button in Select certificate/key file and select the certificate file.

-Click Upload Certificate File to import the certificate file.
-If the import succeeds, you can see the information uploaded in Current Certificate.
+- Input the corresponding password (or key) in the Certificate private password field.
+Then click Submit to set the password. - 2.
+You can see the password displayed in the Certificate private password field.
+Then click on the Browse button in Select certificate/key file and select the certificate file. - Click Upload Certificate File to import the certificate file.
+If it succeeds, you can see the information uploaded in Current Certificate.
 If it fails, you may need to return to step 1 to set the password correctly and then import the certificate file again.